LowerParchment/Vintage-Story-Docker-Servers/README.md

 # Vintage Story Docker Server Collection

-This repository contains all currently supported versions of **Minecraft** server images that I've created.
+This repository contains all currently supported versions of **Vintage Story** server images that I've created.
 Each version is organized under its appropriate category: `vanilla/`, `modded/`, or other custom flavors.

 ---